Dog Lethargic Not Eating After Surgery: What’s Normal and What’s Not?

 Key Takeaway

-If your dog is lethargic not eating after surgery, don’t panic—it’s often a normal part of the healing process.
+If your dog is lethargic and not eating after surgery, don’t panic—it’s often a normal part of the healing process.

 However, your role in monitoring their progress is crucial.
 Be alert to signs of pain, infection, or poor medication tolerance.